‘Many think they have a kind heart who only have weak nerves.’

 (4) Some people aren’t aware of when they are being rude or inconsiderate, because they have different values, or different ways of seeing a situation.
 I have a friend who doesn’t see situations in the same way I do.
 She has fixed ideas about the roles men and women play in life, and I disagree with those ideas.
 If I were to assertively request that she treat me a certain way she would become confused, because our values are so different.
 I let her behaviour ‘slide’ and instead focus on why I might become irritated with her behaviour.

 (5) Sometimes we might choose to be aggressive rather than assertive.
-When I am speaking on the Ladder of Knowledge in Sydney’s Domain, as a soapbox speaker, I often choose to be aggressive.
-It’s a conscious choice I make.
+When I am speaking on the Ladder of Knowledge in Sydney’s Domain as a soapbox speaker, I sometimes choose to be verbally aggressive.
+It’s a conscious choice I make, and I am always in control.

 Q. ‘Why shouldn’t I always insist on my rights?’